2025 RULES & FORMAT FOR COMPETITIONS

 The number of competitions – five (5) – that are currently in place, will remain the same.
 Competitions will be held in the same months as they are now- JANUARY, MARCH, JUNE and SEPTEMBER. with the Best of the Best in DECEMBER

-Judging will be based on a 1-15 score, with 15 being the highest
+Judging will be based on a 1-20 score, with 20 being the highest

-be awarded is a silver ribbon; if there are no 14 or 15 scores, then the highest
+there are no 17 or 18 scores, then the highest award will be bronze.

 Best of the Best Competition – which will continue to be held in December.
+Bronze

-A score of 12 or below will not receive an award ribbon, even if it is the
+A score below 16 will not receive an award, even if it is the highest score in a category

 Definition of Categories (Print or Digital):